Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 ----------------

 Create a directory for the PELUX build.
 Instruct repo tool to fetch a manifest using the command `repo init`.
-In this context, branch denotes what branch of git repo `pelux-manifests` to use.
+In this context, branch denotes what branch of the git repo `pelux-manifests` to use.
 If you want to use a released version of PELUX, use the SHA id of the commit pointed to by the release tag (or the branch that the commit lies on).
 Otherwise, ``master`` is usually a good choice for